TouK/nussknacker/docs/scenarios_authoring/Intro.md

 &nbsp;
 ## Variables

 Nussknacker uses variables as containers for data.
 Variables have to be declared; a `variable` or `mapVariable` component are used for this.
 Once declared, a hash sign `"#"` is used to refer to a variable from a SpEL expression.
-Variables are attached to data records, they do not exist by themselves.
+Variables are attributes of the data record, they do not exist by themselves.

 There are three predefined variables: `#input`, `#inputMeta` and `#meta`.

 In the Streaming processing mode the `#input` variable is associated with the event which originally came from the Kafka topic.
-In the case of Flink engine some nodes not only terminate the input events, but also create new ones.
-Aas the result, the #input data record is no longer available after such a node, while the newly created event (and the variable associated with it) is available "downstream".

 In the Request-Response processing mode the `#input` variable carries the request data of REST call which invoked Nussknacker scenario.
+Both in the Streaming and Request-Response cases some nodes not only terminate the input events, but also create new ones.
+As the result, the #input data record is no longer available after such a node, while the newly created data record (and the variable associated with it) is available "downstream".

 If the event which arrived to some node originally came from the Kafka topic, the metadata associated with this event are available in `#inputMeta` variable.
 The following meta information fields are available in `#inputMeta`:
 * headers